 I am an Army brat and ex-U.S. Navy sailor.
 Born in America, almost eight of my first nine years were spent growing up in Germany.

 At the time I joined the Navy, they had the slogan “Join the Navy and see the world”—I forgot that 70 percent of the world is covered by water.
 I saw a lot of water, cruising the Gulf of Mexico, the Atlantic Ocean (including above the arctic circle), Norwegian fjords, and, most often, the Mediterranean Sea.

 OK, we did pull into port many times, and out to sea I saw whales playing in our ship’s wake, dolphins escorting us into port, giant sea turtles swimming alongside, giant icebergs cruising by, as well as some ethereal times when out at in the middle of the ocean a dense, insulating, almost otherworldly fog would envelop the ship.

 I have had several extended stays in Japan.
-Other countries I have visited (not just passed through): England, France, Greece, Israel, Italy, Mexico, and Spain.
+Other countries I have visited (not just passed through): Belgium, England, France, Greece, Israel, Italy, Mexico, and Spain.

 While I envy people who grew up in one area most or all of their lives, travel does help you learn more about your own country, the world, and yourself.

 Vegetable gardening, solving acrostics, astronomy, writing, and drawing.
 I am relearning the flute and trying to learn the Theremin as it fits in with my love of classic Sci-Fi movies—but mercy, that is one difficult instrument to learn.